ulanmaya

 turnover blues

-the turnover in this office is driving me crazy. several weeks ago, a colleague who i got to work closely with wasn't able to show up for work because of new INS regulations that our office has yet to fulfill for her. by the time human resources in new york city arranged it, her own life changed - her husband got accepted to purdue university, so now they're moving to indiana. since they're moving to indiana anyways, she decided not to come back to work.
+i like the blue, but when i tried on the yellow, it made me pop. the turnover in this office is driving me crazy. several weeks ago, a colleague who i got to work closely with wasn't able to show up for work because of new INS regulations that our office has yet to fulfill for her. by the time human resources in new york city arranged it, her own life changed - her husband got accepted to purdue university, so now they're moving to indiana. since they're moving to indiana anyways, she decided not to come back to work.

 i truly wish them well, but the post she left seems jinxed, ahaha - only one person was able to hold it down for more than two years, and before that person, he held it down for more than 30. it took the photo desk over a year before they can find someone like my colleague to fill that spot. i hope it won't take them as long anymore.

-soooooooo... if anyone wants to know how a wire service newsroom works, let me know and i'll show you around. no guarantees, tho, ahaha. i don't do the hiring around here, but you can watch how we work. it'll give you an idea whether you still want to work for us. a wire works differently than a newspaper, magazine or a broadcast station. let me know.
+soooooooo... if anyone wants to know how a wire service newsroom works, let me know and i'll show you around. no guarantees, tho, ahaha. i don't do the hiring around here, but you can watch how we work. it'll give you an idea whether you still want to work for us. a wire works differently than a newspaper, magazine or a broadcast station.

 racing round in circles

-yay flying hand that teaches us robots all that we need to know... ahahaha. i want to see this film
+yay flying hand that teaches us robots all that we need to know... ahahaha. i want to see this filma book about culling the grit on filipino identity is scheduled for release by t'boli publishing house later this year.

-sonoma state university professor leny mendoza strobel's book is still untitled, but poet eileen tabios has made memorable recommendations on it in her blog. it looks like strobel's new book is volume two of her 2001 'coming full circle.' reviews on that book on amazon.com are glowing, even as one reader said the writing is inaccessible - when material is inaccessible, you can complain all you want, even publish your complaints, but it won't change the way the work is packaged. besides, if the work is compelling enough, there aren't a shortage of writers and readers who can communicate, or translate, for you.
+coming full circle.' reviews on that book on amazon.com are glowing, even as one reader said the writing is inaccessible - when material is inaccessible, you can complain all you want, even publish your complaints, but it won't change the way the work is packaged. besides, if the work is compelling enough, there aren't a shortage of writers and readers who can communicate, or translate, for you.

 after reading tabios' recommendations and the earnest posts in reaction to 'coming full circle' on amazon, i wondered what my own friends would think of books like these. the concerned ones will ask 'who are we' and 'where are we now?' and 'who are the people in your neighborhood' and 'where do we come from?', but whenever we revisit these issues, we seem, well, stuck.